nbrochec/realtimeIPTrecognition/README.md

 ```

 This will display a list of the devices and their respective ID.
+The use of BlackHole to route the audio stream from Max to PyAudio is recommended.
 ```
 Input Device ID  0  -  MacBook Pro Microphone
 Input Device ID  1  -  BlackHole 2ch